-This stone obelisk is located on the Monument Hill Track in the Arakoon National Park at Trial Bay is dedicated to all residents of German descent who were interned in the Trial Bay Gaol during the First World War.
+This stone obelisk is located on the Monument Hill Track in the Arakoon National Park at Trial Bay.
+It is dedicated to all residents of German descent who were interned in the Trial Bay Gaol during the First World War.

 The gaol was initially built in the period 1877 to 1886 to house prisoners who were constructing a breakwater to make the bay safer.
 In 1903 the gaol was abandoned but was re-opened in 1915 to house German wartime internees.